-Brian’s presentation, “One Step Forward” empowers those seeking to take a step into recovery or looking for tools to help others take that step, as well as offering tools for indivudals and famlies who deal with eating disorders, self harm and addiction.
-Brian covers issues often intertwining with these disorders such as bullying, fat talk and genetic predisposition.
+Brian’s presentation, “One Step Forward” empowers those seeking to take a step into recovery or looking for tools to help others take that step, as well as offering tools for individuals and families who deal with eating disorders, self-harm, and addiction.
+Brian covers issues often intertwining with these disorders such as bullying, fat talk, and genetic predisposition.

 Brian is a highly sought after college and event speaker.
 He has spoken at colleges and universities across the United States and in Canada.
 Brian has appeared on prestigious talks shows such as the Katie Couric Show as well as numerous media outlets around the country.
 He also writes extensively on these subjects.
 His columns have appeared on CNN.com, Foxnews.com, The Huffington Post and in online and print newspapers around the world.

-A popular speaker on college campuses, including Yale, William & Mary, and Vanderbilt University, Jenni also presents regularly in middle and high schools.
+A popular speaker on college campuses, including Harvard, Princeton, Yale, Emory, and Vanderbilt University, Jenni also presents regularly in middle and high schools.
 She speaks at national and international professional conferences, various community events, and other venues.
-Jenni brings a wealth of knowledge, experience and compassion to each appearance, as well as her trademark sense of humor and her musical background.
-An active Nashville singer-songwriter, she invariably concludes her talks with at least one uplifting song.
-For more information about Jenni’s work, visit www.jennischaefer.com.
+Jenni brings a wealth of knowledge, experience, and compassion to each appearance, as well as her trademark sense of humor and her musical background.
+An active Austin singer-songwriter, she invariably concludes her talks with at least one uplifting song.

 Troy serves as the inaugural United States Male Junior Board Representative for the National Eating Disorders Association (NEDA), Advisory Board Member and M.O.R.E.
 (Males Owning Recovery From Eating Disorders) Program Director with MentorCONNECT, Advisory Board Member for the National Association of Males with Eating Disorders (NAMED), and is active in promoting legislative changes and motivational speaking in his home state of North Dakota to promote education and treatment of eating disorders.